elavoie/pando-handbook/README.md

 # pando-handbook
-Handbook on how to install and use pando, as well as reproduce performance experiments performed for published papers.
+Handbook on how to install and use pando, as well as reproduce performance experiments performed for submitted and published papers.